Interflug: East German national airline

+Interior view of a preserved Ilyushin Il-14.

 As a state-owned airline, Interflug and its approximately 8,000 employees were under the control of the National Defense Council, in supreme command of the East German armed forces.
 The majority of Interflug pilots were reserve officers of the National People's Army (and as such were required to be members of the Socialist Unity Party), and its aircraft could be requisitioned for military purposes at any time.
 Klaus Henkes, who became General Director of the airline in 1978, had previously served as General of the East German Air Force.
 Applicants for flight attendant jobs had to be approved of by the Stasi, which assessed their political reliability, in an attempt to minimize espionage and defection to Western countries.
 Interflug crews who associated with employees of airlines from non-socialist countries risked suspension.
 Each flight crew was assigned a political officer who gave political lectures during flights.

 The airline's route network and fleet of Soviet-built aircraft grew significantly in the 1960s.
 The Ilyushin Il-18 turboprop airliner became the workhorse of Interflug's short-haul flights during that period.
 The company had been the intended primary operator of the Baade 152, an early jet airliner constructed in East Germany.
 Its development never went beyond the prototype phase and was abandoned in 1961.
 In 1969, the Tupolev Tu-134 was introduced, the first jet airliner operated by Interflug, used on European routes.
 The long-range Il-62 joined the fleet in 1971.
 That same year, the number of Interflug passengers reached 1 million.
 At its peak, Interflug flew to destinations such as Havana, Cuba, Singapore and Conakry, Guinea.

 As a result of the 1970s energy crisis and increasing fuel prices, Interflug gradually dismantled its domestic route network.
 The last scheduled domestic flight, to transport prisoners from East Berlin to Erfurt, took place in April 1980.